DanielGausi/Nemp/readme.md

 * Nemp can record webstreams (mp3 and aac only) and cut them automatically by length, file size or title (if the radio station send proper title information).
 * Nemp can scrobble
 * Nemp can search online for missing cover art
-* Nemp can search for lyrics
 * Nemp can playback a second track on a second sound card (without disturbing the main playback)
 * Nemp can shut down the computer after some time.
 This includes lowering the output volume during the last 30 seconds, so you won't wake up again due to a sudden change in the volume
 * Nemp can play a birthday song at midnight automatically
 * You can customize the look of Nemp by the integrated skin system
 * You can create random playlist based on genres and other tags
-* Fun stuff: If Nemp runs on a device with low battery, it may happen that the playback wobbles a little bit - just as it did on these old Walkmans
+* Fun stuff: If Nemp runs on a device with low battery, it may happen that the playback wobbles a little bit - just as it did on these old portable cassette players ...

 ## Nemp API